daryashokouhi/React-Grade-Calculator/README.md

     3. Navigate to the project folder
     4. Run this command on your terminal:  npm install
     5. Run this command on your terminal:  npm start
-    6. Run the command:  gulp
-    7. The project will automatically start on your localhost
+    6. The project will automatically start on your localhost

 <h2>Roadmap</h2>